kibablu/cloud-task/README.md

 📄 _License_

-This repository is licensed under the MIT License.
+This repository is licensed under the GPL License.
 See the LICENSE file for more details.

 Happy Deploying!